rax-register/rax-register.github.io/_posts/2020-07-10-htb-nibbles.md

 ![](/images/nibbles/24. sudo_l.png)

+Here we see user nibbler can run the monitor.sh from /home/nibbler/personal/stuff/ as root without a password.
+The lack of a required password represents a sudo misconfiguration.

-And we can run the monitor.sh command root.
-Now all we need to do is replace it's current contents with something that will give us a shell.
+Now all we need to do is replace the script's current contents with something that will give us a shell.
 Even something simple like: bash -i

     cd personal/stuff